John Melo: Biography

 Dr. Ponciano Melo Jr. DDS is known in the Philippines under his stage name of John Melo.
 He is the singer of Malapit Na Ang Pasko which is the first Filipino song to be recorded in San Francisco, Golden Bridge U.S. for a Christmas theme.
 He is recently named as OFW Prince of Christmas Song due to dedicating a Christmas song for all OFWs around the world.
 Multi Awarded Songwriter Jimmy Borja composed this song for Melo.

 John Melo is a consultant in California and a member of the American Dental Association.

 Early life

+John Melo inherited his love for music from his mother Leticia Cortes, who took up Bachelor of Music Major in Piano in the University of Santo Tomas.

+As a child, Melo looked up to Anthony Castelo (known for hits like “Nang Dahil sa Pag-ibig” and “Balat kayo”).
+His admiration for the singer later led him on to revive two Castelo songs for his “Magtiwala Ka” album namely “Ibig Kong Ibigin Ka” and “Nang Dahil Sa Pag-ibig”.

+He has also tributed many songs for others such as Manny Pacquiao, with the song "Laban Mo, Laban Ko."

+Malapit Na Ang Pasko and Christmas Tree is Blue

+"Malapit Na Ang Pasko" and "Christmas Tree is Blue" are John Melo's newest Christmas songs dedicated to all OFWs as sense of gratitude being an OFW himself.
+Currently hands-on with his dental business offices in San Jose and Newark, California, Melo managed to render songs for OFWs even if preoccupied with his passion in business.

+John Melo expressed that his life as an OFW away from his loved ones in the Philippines is encapsulated in the song Malapit Na Ang Pasko being in California for more than a decade.

+While there are plans that his English Christmas song "Christmas Tree is Blue" will be released in 2018.